 And, who was I supposed to be?
 With no Asian role models in real life, in books, or on TV, I paved my own way.
 The only representation I saw was in unflattering caricatures and I ran in the other direction.
 Sometimes I dressed like a punk or a goth, hyper-aware that I stood out anyway.
 I wore thick eyeliner that accentuated my most Asian features—as if it disguised them somehow.
 I permed, bleached, and colored my hair.
 I did anything to scream, Yes, I know I’m not who I’m supposed to be.
 I’m not who you think I should be, either.
 It was rebellion.
 For a while, it felt great.

-The Internet and social media get a bad rap, but through them, my identity was found.
-Hundreds of thousands of Koreans were adopted to white families in the west, yet most of us were raised in isolation.
-Even moving to Boston proper as an adult didn’t bring me the healing I sought, because although touted as diverse, it’s extremely segregated and racist.
+The Internet and social media get a bad rap but through it, my identity was found.
+Hundreds of thousands of Koreans were adopted to white families in the west, yet most of us were raised in racial isolation.
+Even moving to Boston proper as an adult didn’t bring me the healing I sought because although touted as diverse, it’s extremely segregated and racist.
 The bulk of the Asians I would discover were online.
 The more I encountered, the less I could deny that Asian faces were beautiful, too.
 Although I would never be as beautiful as them, they helped me accept who I was.
 Realizing my pain was not my own unique failing helped me let go of the guilt that I had for not living up to the mask thrust upon me.

 I won’t lie.
 Finding and becoming my authentic self has been a rough transition.
 Sometimes I feel like an imposter—still a white girl in yellow face—especially when around other Asians who were raised in their natural families.
 Many days, I’m overwhelmed by all that I’ll never know and will never have.
 I’m constantly considering whether I should commit to learning more about my language, history, and culture, or searching harder for my birth family.
 There’s such pressure to choose between chasing after what was lost, or working with and making peace with what I have.